Section 92(14) of the Constitution Act, 1867: Basic nature

-However, the Constitution Act, 1867 divides the responsibility between the federal and provincial jurisdictions.
+The Constitution Act, 1867 divides the responsibility between the federal and provincial jurisdictions.
 Together with the grant under s.
 92(14), s.
 91(27) carves out "Procedure in Criminal Matters," while s.
 96 requires the appointment of "the Judges of the Superior, District, and County Courts in each Province" to be done by the Governor General in Council, and s.
 101 grants the Parliament of Canada the power to provide "for the Establishment of any additional Courts for the better Administration of the Laws of Canada."

 Within the Canadian constitutional context, it has been held that provincial jurisdiction includes matters concerning law enforcement (including the appointment, control and discipline of police officers), the establishment of facilities necessary for the enforcement of criminal law, and public inquiries on how the power is executed.

 Interface with the federal criminal law power

 In R v Wetmore, Dickson J (as he then was) observed:

 In that regard, "investigation must be in accordance with federally prescribed criminal procedure and not otherwise."
 Therefore, police officers are able to enforce the Criminal Code because they are designated as peace officers under it.
 As well, Canadian National Transportation and Wetmore have held that prosecution falls within criminal procedure, and that it can be pursued by either federal or provincial prosecutors.
 In a similar fashion, a Quebec measure that diverted young people from the criminal justice system was held to be unconstitutional, as it conflicted with the Juvenile Delinquents Act.

 There is no bright line test as to what falls within the area of criminal procedure, as Dickson J conceded in Di Iorio v Warden of the Montreal Jail:

 In R v Hauser, Spence J later gave a more succinct explanation:

 Therefore, federal jurisdiction applies to how investigations and prosecutions may proceed, but not whether or when to conduct them.